-It is important to note that while using the left-tail test gave us the power to detect the significant “less than” difference between the ratings, using the right-tail test does not.
+It is important to note, in the first example, that while using the left-tail test gave us the power to detect the significant “less than” difference between the ratings, using the right-tail test does not.
 That is why you need to be careful if you decide to use a one-tail test and be pretty sure of the direction of the difference.
 Using a two-tail test is a bit more conservative in that it will pick up a larger difference either way but misses the smaller significant “less than” difference on the left side.

 Using the proper tail of the test makes all the difference.